ameerthehacker/envase/README.md

 ### Installation

 1. You need to download and install docker if you don't have it already from [docker.com](https://www.docker.com/products/docker-desktop)
-2. Now download and install the prebuilt envase binaries for windows, linux and mac [here](https://github.com/ameerthehacker/envase/releases)
+2. Now download and install the prebuilt envase binaries for windows, linux and mac from [here](https://github.com/ameerthehacker/envase/releases)

 ### Development Workflow